brainupdaters/drlm-docs/docs/source/ClientConfig.rst

 	* rpcbind
 	* wget
 	* sudo
-	* curl (rear needs it to get configuration from DRLM server)
+	* curl (rear needs it to get the configuration from DRLM server)

 ::